PortalNetwork/hackathon/README.md

 [Continuously updating]

-Portal Network is honor to invite our partners to let everyone can participate and enjoy problme solving by using the decentralized technology and economy.
+Portal Network is honored to be inviting our partners to Hackathon Korea.
+We welcome everyone to participate and solve challenges by using different decentralized technologies.

 # Hackthon Summary